CaptainTeemo/Saffron/README.md

 Saffron is a framework that gives a helping hand to download images and manage caches.

 ### Features
-* Generic Cache struct that can cache everything.
+* Thread safe and generic cache mechanism.
 * Convenient extensions for UIImageView that do download and cache things for you.
 * Built in loading animator which can be configured.
 * Options to process image (corner radius, scale and GaussianBlur).